cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 the C code with `cpp`, and all header files and their definitions are included, the resulting code is a lot bigger than the 9 lines above would suggest.
-Read [here][teensy] about one user's attempts to get the smallest possible "Hello world" program using `gcc`.)
+Read [here][teensy] about one user's attempts to get the smallest possible "Hello world" program using GCC.)

 [teensy]: http://www.muppetlabs.com/~breadbox/software/tiny/teensy.html